grafana/xk6-kerberos/README.md

 ### JavaScript API

-The extension exports a `UserClient` type usable for authenticate users over a Kerberos-secured environment.
+The extension exports a `UserClient` type usable for authenticate a single user over a Kerberos-secured environment.
+Imports the library by its expected path `k6/x/kerberos`.

 ```js
 import { UserClient} `k6/x/kerberos`;